dexter68555/java-portfolio/README.md

 # Phonetic is to find word with very similar sound.

+# spring_boot is a demo on Rest API with Java Spring Boot using netbean

 # XML extraction is part of the project I done that required getting XML data.